RedTotally/hktap/README.md

 As for the profitability, we can make users pay for specific plans to decorate their map pins & UI above the pin.
 It can be implemented on the site with a few adjustments.

 We are a team of teens.
 I believe that when we show what we can build, and when others believe in they can do it as well, we create encouragement to those who are talented but afraid to try.

+"As a local student who was, unfortunately, not accepted by the universities I applied to in Hong Kong, I understand that the current educational atmosphere is awkward.
+Institutions and local students are discouraged from engaging in STEM projects or other programs that spark innovations due to an overly restrictive examination system.
+That is why our project, our demonstration, is fiercely important; if aspiring youths know they can, they act."—Ricky

 ## We Love Our Platform
 We love our product so much that during the initial development, we took a lot of goofy snapshots with it.
 You can also see the Causeway Bay post; it is a real sharing from one of our teammates.
 We also uploaded a photo we took during the Hands-on Build Together Session of this Hackathon and uploaded it to HKTAP; it was wonderful.